NewsAggregator-2024-S2/.github/profile/README.md

   * [x] Preparation for Audit 2

 Week 7 - Week 8
-  * [ ] Gradient Portraits and Split Frame: Scene-Portrait
+  * [ ] Code structure integration and optimisation
-      * [ ] 1.
-Develop gradient generation function
+      * [x] 1.
+Dividing the code into modular parts
-      * [ ] 2.
-Implement figure isolation and placement for "Gradient Portrait"
+      * [x] 2.
+Discussion on code reconstruction for improved optimization and testing
-      * [ ] 3.
-Create scene selection and cropping for "Split Frame: Scene-Portrait"
+      * [x] 3.
+Defining clear components for further development and testing phases
       * [ ] 4.
-Develop blended gradient background for portrait in split frame
+Optimizing face recognition and segmentation features
       * [ ] 5.
-Integrate components for both composition types
+Testing and validation of the optimized components

 Week 9 - Week 10
   * [ ] Dual Portraits (Simple, Gradient, Diagonal